This is the multi-page printable view of this section. Click here to print.

 Common Entangled Practices

-Team Structure: Feature teams focused on cross-cutting deliverables instead of product ownership and capability expertise.
+• Team Structure: Feature teams focused on cross-cutting deliverables

 Tightly Coupled Architecture - Transitional